McDegens-DAO/solana-action-express/README.md

   <meta property="og:url" content="" />
   <meta property="og:description" content="" />
 ```
-# actions domain registration
+# actions registration
-It is currently necessary to register the domain of your actions server or your blinka will not display on twitter.
+It is currently necessary to register the domain of your actions server or your blinks will not render on x.

-This is the Dialect's google form to request approval:
+This is dialect's google form to request approval:

 https://docs.google.com/forms/d/1YWt44VzqvSjJsvoqoOElPXnLmynABY2DS45UTVcm2a8/viewform